Geolm/onedraw/doc/index.md

 ## Overview

 To achieve high performance, **onedraw** minimizes unnecessary computations during rasterization.
-Since it primarily uses [signed distance functions (SDFs)](https://iquilezles.org/articles/distfunctions2d/) to render shapes—and these functions can be relatively expensive—efficient culling and batching are essential.
+Since it primarily uses [signed distance functions (SDFs)](https://iquilezles.org/articles/distfunctions2d/) to render shapes—and these functions can be relatively expensive—efficient culling is essential.

 The screen is divided into **16×16 pixel tiles**.
 A **compute shader** (explained in detail later in the documentation) builds a **linked list of draw commands per tile**.
 When a tile is rasterized, the fragment shader has direct access to the exact set of draw commands that affect that tile—ensuring that only relevant shapes are processed.